 Weapon and Shield

-Focusing on these abilities will create great defense for Warriors, as they will be able to withstand more damage than their counterpart classes.
+Focusing on these abilities will create a great defense for Warriors, as they will be able to withstand more damage than their counterpart classes.

 Rogues are generally the most balanced between the three classes and will give you a little taste of both sides of the spectrum.
-It is important to note that if you do choose to play as a Rogue, it does not matter if you choose the Archery or Double Daggers attribute, as you can still utilize both weapons.
+It is important to note that if you choose to play as a Rogue, it does not matter if you choose the Archery or Double Daggers attribute, as you can still utilize both weapons.